Meet Janice You: Principal Statistical Programmer (FSP)

 I think being kind and forgiving in life is important, but it is imperative that science and technology continue to advance to change the world for the better.

 Do you want to work with Janice and her colleagues?
-Look for suitable Statistical Programmer opportunities here.
+Look for suitable FSP opportunities here, you can select Statistical Programming in the categories.

 Also, did you enjoy Janice's story?
 If so share it with your networks via the links below.